tatecarson/waters-sonic-signatures/slides.md

 - A step toward computational ecocinema analysis.

 <!--
-What I'm explore is a novel methodological bridge between two fields that don't typically talk to each other.
+What I'm exploring is a novel methodological bridge between two fields that don't typically talk to each other.
 By applying these ecoacoustic indices to film soundtracks, we can start to quantify something that's usually discussed only qualitatively.

 This approach could reveal which sonic environments might cultivate ecological awareness in viewers.
 It gives us more ways to differentiate scenes dominated by natural elements versus those filled with human-made sounds.